 A showstopping black forest cake

-This cake recipe is not a traditional black forest cake, but you know what, let’s call it close enough.
+This cake is not a traditional black forest cake recipe, but you know what, let’s call it close enough.

 It’s low carb, sugar-free and gluten-free.
 The carbs are a bit high in this recipe to consider it keto.
-At 7.4 carbs per slice, it’s definitely a “treat”.
+At 7.4 carbs per slice, it’s a “treat.”

 If you used a different filling, like raspberry, or even strawberry, it would cut down the carbs enough to consider it a keto treat.
 It wouldn’t be a black forest cake, but who cares, close enough.